Lincoln-Continental/LisSkins_API/README.md

 ## ▌ Asynchronous Module for Interacting with the Lis Skins API

 This project is an asynchronous Python module designed to facilitate interaction with the LIS Skins API.
-The module allows users to retrieve account balances, purchase skins, view their purchase histories, withdraw unlocked skins, and return locked ones, perform all actions that Lis Skins API allows.
+The module allows perform all API actions such as retrieve account balances, purchase skins, view their purchase histories, withdraw unlocked skins, and return locked ones

 > Current API documentation can be found [here](https://lis-skins.stoplight.io/docs/lis-skins/)